 Once the nomination has been approved by Council it is sent for ballot to all IIC Fellows who are offered the voting options: "for", "against" and "not known to me".
 To be elected a Fellow a candidate must gain two-thirds of the votes returned in favour of the candidate, disregarding "not known to me" responses.
 Successful candidates will be notified as soon as possible and will be asked to provide a summary biography and a photograph for News in Conservation and for the IIC website.

-The deadlines for receiving applications for Fellowship in 2019 are:
+The final deadline for receiving applications for Fellowship in 2019 is 30 November 2019

 A registration fee of £25 is payable upon election.